 If doing some meal prep, you can store the cut vegetables, dried cherries, nuts and seeds in one large bowl, and make the dressing separately when you’re ready.
-Or make it all at once and allow the dressing to absorb into the salad ingredients.
+Or make it all at once and allow the dressing to absorb into the salad ingredients (more on this below!).

-If you’re making a broccoli salad as a side to enjoy with dinner, it would be a great addition to Veggie Black Bean Burgers, BBQ Jackfruit Sandwiches (vegan pulled pork), or even this Spaghetti Squash Frittata.
+- Side Dish: Enjoy as a side dish to dinner!
+It would be a great addition to Veggie Black Bean Burgers, BBQ Jackfruit Sandwiches (vegan pulled pork) or even this Spaghetti Squash Frittata.

 How to Store

-Store fully prepared broccoli salad in a storage bowl with lid.
-Keep in the refrigerator and enjoy within 3-4 days for best flavor.
+Store fully prepared broccoli salad in a storage bowl with a lid or an airtight container in the fridge.
+Enjoy within 3-4 days for the best flavor.

 Healthy Broccoli Salad

 This Healthy Broccoli Salad recipe is a colorful, crunchy and crisp vegetable side dish or snack tossed in a simple sweet onion dressing – no mayo in sight!
 Make ahead and vegan friendly, serve it throughout the week or bring to all your potluck parties with friends.

 - Yield: 6-8 1x

 - Method: Refrigerator